rockettheme/docs/Docs/joomla/extensions/rokstock/rokstock_use.md

     5. **Open links in new page** You can set this parameter to define whether the stock information page should be opened in a new window or the same window, when the user click on the stock index title.
 [54%, 32%, se]
     6. **Show main chart** At the top of the module you can see the graphic chart.
 When enable, the module will display the graphic chart.
 [62%, 32%, se]
     7. **Tooltips Details** If this parameter is enabled, when the users hovers over the stock index title, it will show its details.
 [71%, 32%, se]
-    8. **Tooltips time axis hours** This is the parameter controls whether the time format, that appears via tooltips, is in the 12h or the 24hr format.
+    8. **Tooltips time axis hours** This parameter controls whether the time format, that appears via tooltips, is in the 12h or the 24hr format.
 [79%, 32%, se]

 RokStock is a highly configurable module that allows you to control the various aspects of its appearance and functions.
 Details of each options are as follows:-